huawei-noah/noah-research/S3-Training/README.md

 ## Pre-trained checkpoints

-Two pre-trained checkpoints corresponding to the 3-bit results reported in the paper are provided [here](./pre-trained-ckpt-evaluation/pre-trained-ckpts.7z).
-The checkpoints convert into a format compatible with the PyTorch official ImageNet training example so that this open-source code can evaluate the validation accuracy of the checkpoints.
+Two pre-trained checkpoints corresponding to the 3-bit results reported in the paper can be [downloaded here](./pre-trained-ckpt-evaluation/).
+The checkpoints convert into a format compatible with the PyTorch official ImageNet training example so that the standard implementation code can evaluate the validation accuracy of the checkpoints.

 ### 3-bit Shift Network on ResNet-18 ImageNet
 <details>